aghaynes/SCTO/secuTrial/recipes/import_data/README.md

 In order to import data you need to transfer it into a format that is compatible with how you have configured your import routines in secuTrial.
 For the bone mineral density (bmd) example a short segement of code that prepares the data for import into secuTrial is available [here](https://github.com/PatrickRWright/SCTO/blob/master/secuTrial/R/demo/secuTrial_lib_loading_demo.R#L2-L52).

-Note: In the header of the produced csv file the data to be entered into the form is labelled with "bmd.".
+Note: In the header of the produced file (calcium_secuTrial.csv) the data to be entered into the form is labelled with "bmd.".
 This marker refers to the "bmd" specified in in the import format of the form (i.e. point 7 further up in this text).

 ### Importing your data in the DataCapture

-Note: Large imports may crash you system depending on the amount of resources you have allocated.
+Note: Large imports may crash your system depending on the amount of resources you have allocated.
+Import files can be chunked into smaller files and uploaded bit by bit.
+Every file needs the same header.

 1. select "Import" on the top right
 2. select "Form data for multiple forms"